john-cheesman/brick-view-api/README.md

 # Brick View API

-> A NodeJS web API exposing parts of the BrickSet API
+> A NodeJS Swagger API exposing parts of the BrickSet API